-- Maintain capital adequacy; - Deliver stable earnings growth; - Secure stable and efficient access to funding and liquidity; - Treat customers fairly with the highest service standard possible - Maintain stakeholder confidence; and - Progress its Environmental Social and Governance ("ESG") strategy.
+- Maintain capital adequacy; - Deliver stable earnings growth; - Secure stable and efficient access to funding and liquidity; - Treat customers fairly with the highest service standard possible - · Maintain stakeholder confidence; and - Progress its Environmental Social and Governance ("ESG") strategy.

 These strategic objectives provide the link between the Bank's strategic planning and its risk management framework, using risk appetite statements, measures and tolerances, to control risk on a day-to-day basis and are reviewed at-least annually and approved by the Bank's Board.
-Key in considering the Bank's judgement of appetites is its assessment of its regulatory environment both in the Isle of Man ("IOM") and the UK; the IOM deposit market; access to regulatory capital; the IOM and UK credit markets; the suitability of its product range; concentrations of advances and historic arrears.
+Key in considering the Bank's judgement of appetites is its assessment of its regulatory environment both in the Isle of Man ("IOM") and the UK; the IOM and UK deposit markets; access to regulatory capital; the IOM and UK credit markets; the suitability of its product range; concentrations of advances and historic arrears.
 The aim is to deliver controlled growth, by providing adequate returns with strong credit profiles.

-Having considered the above in light of the residual economic impacts of COVID-19 pandemic, Brexit and the war in Europe, drawing on both internal and external resources, the Bank continues to believe the credit markets in which it operates will deliver growth with liquidity sourced from both its Balance Sheet and the IOM's substantial deposit base.
-This growth will be achieved through the organic expansion of existing products, including participating in IOM and UK government business support schemes, and through acquisition.
+Having considered the above in light of the difficult economic conditions in the UK, and less so in the IOM plus the wars in Europe and the Middle East, drawing on both internal and external resources, the Bank continues to believe the credit markets in which it operates will deliver growth with liquidity sourced from its Balance Sheet; its IOM deposit base and the UK retail deposit market.
+This growth will be achieved through the organic expansion of existing products through acquisition.
 This strategy can be analysed by the geographical area the Bank operates within, namely the IOM and the UK.

 The Bank is proud of its heritage and remains heavily IOM centric but recognises that, as its UK loan book grows, it will need to create a more substantial UK presence to manage and grow this aspect of its business.
+Contributing to this UK growth was the application for, and approval to, take retail deposits in the UK.
+This licence was granted in October 2023.

 Sourcing reliable funding underpins the Bank's growth objectives.
 The Bank's strategy in this area is to secure a diversified, low-cost suite of liquidity alternatives to draw upon in order to support its lending strategy.
 The IOM deposit market remains a key source of liquidity which the Bank accesses through its fixed-term deposit and notice account products.
-The Bank has applied to be a UK deposit taker through a Prudential Regulation Authority ("PRA") and Financial Conduct Authority ("FCA") Branch licence.
+The Bank's recently obtained UK deposit taking licence will play a significant part in the Bank's growth strategy.